Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Abstract

 \section{Abstract}

-We report numerical investigation of random-field exchange models in three dimensions.
-The focus is on the vortex-free F-state obtained by the relaxation from the fully ordered initial state.
-Correlation of energy with the magnetization for models with different numbers of spin components has been studied.
-Using various hysteresis cycles and minor hysteresis loops, we show that the F-state is significantly more robust for the $xy$ model than it is for the model with the three spin components.
-Rotation of the F-state reveals memory effects that are pertinent to glasses.
-We provide insight into the structure of the disordered state by numerically implementing the Imry-Ma argument in which the spins follow the random field averaged over correlated volumes.
-Thermal stability of the F-state is investigated by Monte Carlo method.
+{ We report numerical investigation of the glassy behavior of random-field exchange models in three dimensions.
+Correlation of energy with the magnetization for different numbers of spin components has been studied.
+There is a profound difference between the models with two and three spin components with respect to the stability of the magnetized state due to the different kinds of singularities: vortex loops and hedgehogs, respectively.
+Memory effects pertinent to such states have been investigated.
+Insight into the mechanism of the large-scale disordering is provided by numerically implementing the Imry-Ma argument in which the spins follow the random field averaged over correlated volumes.
+Thermal stability of the magnetized states is investigated by the Monte Carlo method. \PACS{ {74.25.Uv}{Vortex phases (includes vortex lattices, vortex liquids, and vortex glasses)} \and {75.10.Nr}{Spin-glass and other random models} \and {02.60.Pn}{Numerical optimization} \and {64.60.De}{Statistical mechanics of model systems} } }